Many of us autistics live outside our comfort zone. We have to as most of life is outside of it!

 But with such a small comfort zone, staying in it becomes unsafe.
-I would not be able to earn a living, have meaningful relationships, or learn and grow if I stayed in my comfortable little bubble.
-This little article would not be published, nor would any of my other writings, had I stayed comfy.
-I wrote about puberty for goodness sake (Autism and Puberty: Get Your Daughter Ready!), and I have to tell you that was WAY outside my comfort zone.
+I wouldn’t be able to earn a living or have meaningful relationships if I stayed in my little bubble.
+I would never have published this article or any of my other writings had I stayed comfy.
+I wrote about puberty for goodness sake (“Autism and Puberty: Get Your Daughter Ready!”)
+I have to tell you that was WAY outside my comfort zone.

 I WANT to succeed, I WANT to get to know people, and I WANT to learn and grow.
-And wanting those things and doing those things is SAFE, at least for me, in the sense that it helps me maintain my self-esteem, confidence, need for human contact, etc. It is not always comfortable!
+And wanting those things and doing those things is SAFE, at least for me.
+It helps me maintain my self-esteem, confidence, and need for human contact.
+I need those things.

-Contrast that with staying in my little comfortable bubble and over the long run, I would begin to lose my overall health.
+But if I stayed in my comfortable little bubble, over the long run, I would begin to lose my overall health.
 It isn’t safe to cut yourself from the world; it’s not healthy.

-In going from this transition from comfortable to safe enough times, I found some level of familiarity or comfort in knowing that if I let go of a reality that was not safe and allowed myself to experience the discomfort of change I could reach a safer even more comfortable place on the other side.
+I now know that I can let go of a reality that’s not safe.
+I can survive the discomfort of change, and reach a safer even more comfortable place on the other side.

 What Is “Comfortable”?